Nordlien/PhotoTags-Synchronizer/docs/userguide/properties/index.md

 {% include header.md %}

-# Warnings
+# Properties

-To be done
+Do be added

 {% include footer.md %}